fhirest/fhirest/README.md

 ## 1. Introduction

-FHIREST is an open-source FHIR server managed by the FHIREST community.
+FhirEST is an open-source FHIR server managed by the FhirEST community.
 It is developed under a xx licence.

 ## 2. Release history

-> FHIREST using Semantic versioning https://semver.org/
+> FhirEST using Semantic versioning https://semver.org/
 > **Release** - Release number
 >
 > **Current version** - means the release branch